Dual State Residency for High Net Worth Investors

 What is Meant by Dual State Residency?

-Renouncing your residency in a high-tax state with the aim to avoid taxes is not as simple as it sounds, though.
+Renouncing your residency in a high-tax state with the aim to avoid taxes is not as simple as it sounds.
 Depending on state tax laws, you could be charged with dual taxation if you’re a resident in both states.

 How State Taxes Apply to High-Earners

 Although there are benefits to being a high-earning individual in this country, a high-net-worth financial status can incur some tax implications as well.

 State income taxes are charged on any income you generate within a particular state.
-Generally, states charge taxes through any one of the following means, no income taxes, flat income tax rates, or progressive taxes.
+Generally, states charge taxes using a flat income tax or progressive tax rates.

-Washington D.C. and a majority of the states have progressive tax structures, which means that higher incomes are liable to higher tax rates.
+Washington D.C. and a majority of the remaining states have progressive tax structures, which means that higher incomes are liable to higher tax rates.

 Rigorous tax planning throughout the year can help you overcome the hurdles associated with taxes.
 If you want to invest more than 5 million dollars while keeping an eye on your taxes, you can request a copy of our book, 7 Secrets to High Net Worth Investment Management, Estate, Tax, and Financial Planning – For Families With Liquid Investable Portfolios Between $5 Million and $500 Million, for insights on tax planning.

 How To Establish Dual State Residency

-According to the 183-day rule for state residency, a person is considered a resident of a state if they spend more than 183 days out of the year in that particular state.
+According to the 183-day rule for state residency, a person is considered a resident of a state if they spend more than 183 days per year in that particular state.
 This includes living in one state but working in another.
 If you have not been to your domicile state for 183 days, you can be considered a dual resident.
 Hence, you can be taxed in both states.

-• Selling your house, list it for sale, or rent it out for an extended time to third parties.
+- Sell your house, list it for sale, or rent it out for an extended time to third parties.

-• Moving your personal belongings from your former residence to your new one.
+- Move your personal belongings from your former residence to your new one.

-• Try to avoid going back to the previous state for as long as possible.
+- Try to avoid going back to the previous state for as long as possible.
 If a state contests your claim that you moved, they could subpoena your mobile phone records to prove your whereabouts.

-• Registering your vehicles in the state you want to be established as your domicile.
+- Register your vehicles in the state you want to be established as your domicile.

-• Being employed in your new state.
+- Be employed in your new state.

-• Getting memberships in local clubs or foundations.
+- Get memberships in local clubs or foundations.

-Our wealth managers can assist you with your tax management and wealth management.
+Our wealth managers can assist you with your tax management and wealth management throughout this process.
 If you would like to find out more about our services, you can call us up to book a meeting.
 We can help you with a variety of wealth management services, such as investment management, estate planning, and wealth enhancement.
 If you want to learn more about our strategies to improve portfolio performance, you can read our Performance Guide.